LGBTQ history in Sweden: Decriminalization

 Decriminalization of same-sex sexual activity in Sweden was first formally raised by Vilhelm Lundstedt in 1933, when he introduced a private motion to members of the Riksdag that argued for the removal of "fornication against nature" (otukt mot naturen) from the criminal code.
 He suggested same-sex relations should be regulated similarly to heterosexual ones, with no restriction for consenting adults and provisions to prevent exploitation of vulnerable groups.
 The motion was rejected, but the Ministry of Justice referred the motion to the National Swedish Board of Health for consideration.

 Although formally criminalized since 1864, convictions for same-sex activity were rare until the mid-1930s.
 Between 1935–1944, 753 men were convicted, representing 1.19 convictions per 100,000 people.
 Very few women were ever convicted using the statute.

 Sex between consenting adults of the same sex was ultimately decriminalized in 1944.

 Social stigma and moral panic

-Although no longer illegal, the age of consent remained higher for same-sex activity than for heterosexual and it was still considered to be a mental disorder.
+Although no longer illegal, the 1944 decriminalization set the age of consent for same-sex activity at 18, and 21 in situations of dependency, higher than the age of consent for heterosexual activity which was always set at 15.
+Only in 1978 was the age of consent equalized to 15 regardless of sexual orientation.
+Additionally, homosexuality was still considered to be a mental disorder following the decriminalization.
 Possible treatments for homosexuality included therapy, hypnosis, electroshock, and medications.